 Wow.

-There's compassionate uh liberalism on display.
+There's compassionate liberalism on display.

-You know, it's um it's they've they're losing it.
+You know, they're losing it.

-They ought to be analyzing their own version of the 25th amendment for themselves because they've lost touch with all reality.
+They ought to be analyzing their own version of the 25th Amendment for themselves because they've lost touch with all reality.

 I do.